owanturist/react-impulse/README.md

 ## Motivation

-Another one React state management library...
+Yet another React state management library...
 Why do you need it?
 That's a fair question and it needs a decent explanation.
 Let me walk you through it.

 <a name="simple-counter"></a>Imagine you are building a stateful Counter component: